StaGill/DenMark/data/ReadMe.md

-# This is a folder for collecting all data (and preprocessing)
+# This is a folder for collecting all datasets (and preprocessed datasets)

 Two datasets is analyzed in the manuscript: